 insert here and the next 4 aa:

-But there's a total of 7 possible 6 aa segments which include at least 2 aa of the 4 aa insert, so again it's not that surprising that one of them would happen to match one out of hundreds of thousands of published HIV genomes.
+But there's a total of 7 possible 6 aa segments which include at least 2 aa of the 4 aa insert, so again it's not that surprising that one of them would happen to match one out of hundreds of thousands or millions of HIV sequences at BLAST.
 The gp120 sequences I downloaded had a perfect match for only one out of the 7 segments:

 $ x=FLGVYYHKNNKS;for i in {0..6};do seqkit locate -ip ${x:i:6} HIV-1_env.fasta;done seqID patternName pattern strand start end matched seqID patternName pattern strand start end matched seqID patternName pattern strand start end matched seqID patternName pattern strand start end matched seqID patternName pattern strand start end matched seqID patternName pattern strand start end matched seqID patternName pattern strand start end matched G.KE.2006.06KE275457V6.KT022379 HKNNKS hknnks + 462 467 hknnks